wagtail/rfcs/draft/008-wagtail-api.rst

 - Fixing security issues
 - Changes elsewhere in Wagtail that change/remove a feature exposed in the API

-We will support only one version of the admin API at a time.
-This would always be based on the "unstable" version of the public API.
+We will support only one version of the admin API at a time, which would be based on the "unstable" version of the public API.
+As such, there will be no guarentees for its stability between Wagtail releases.

 Stabilisation process
 `````````````````````